HerbCaudill/crdx/src/chain/README.md

 #### User-provided fields

-- `type` is a label for the type of action that this link represents - for example, `ADD_MEMBER` or `REMOVE`.
+- `type` is a label for the type of action that this link represents - for example, `ADD_USER` or `REMOVE`.
 (This is conceptually similar to a Redux action type.)
 The `team` module defines the valid types.

 - `payload` is the content of the action - for example, it might contain the name and public keys of a member being added.
 (Likewise, this is analogous to the payload of a Redux action.)